-Pushing Hands / Hand Pulls - Teui Sau / Tui Shou
+Push Hands / Pushing Hands / Sensing Hands / Tui Shou

-Pushing hands is an advanced form used for developing an understanding of the essential meaning of tai chi - "Subtle Energy Response."
-After one has memorised the basic Tai Chi form, and is beginning to refine the details of the form, one may begin to learn the art of "sparring," or pushing hands.
-Pushing hands is an exercise involving two people, where the thirteen principle movements are applied in graceful succession, until one feels an opening in his opponent's energy flow, which he attempts to take advantage of in order to unbalance his opponent, and therefore defeat him.
+Push hands is an advanced form used for developing an understanding of the essential meaning of Tai Chi - "Subtle Energy Response."
+After one has memorised the basic Tai Chi form, and is beginning to refine the details of the form, one may begin to learn the art of or push hands.
+Push hands is an exercise involving two people, where the thirteen principle movements are applied in graceful succession, until one feels an opening in his opponent's energy flow, which one then attempts to take advantage of in order to unbalance one's opponent, and therefore defeat him.

-In class, pushing hands is normally taught using three basic methods: a stationary form of pushing hands called fixed step; and two moving forms of pushing hands called three step and four corners.
+In class, push hands is normally taught using three basic methods: a stationary form of pushing hands called fixed step; and two moving forms of pushing hands called three step and four corners.

 Sticky Hands - Nim Sau / Nian Shou